`

-The Magic Fun Wagon was a free standing shop or kiosk that operated in the West Palm Beach Mall in Florida during the 1970′s.
-It was ornately designed to appear as a circus wagon on wheels and to add to the illusion it had a mirror base.
+The Magic Fun Wagon was a free standing shop or kiosk that operated in the West Palm Beach Mall in Florida during the 1970’s.
+It was ornately decorated to appear as a circus wagon on wheels and to help that illusion it had a mirror base.
 At first glance it looked like it could be wheeled away at a moments notice to join a circus parade.

 The windows surrounding the outside displayed an incredible selection of magic tricks, books, gags, and Halloween items.
 For such a small store it was able to pack an almost endless supply of wonder and entertainment.